petabloc/github-terraform-repo-template/README.md

 After every fresh clone of the repo, the developer needs to cd into the directory and run `pre-commit install`.
 We're trying to figure out how to have that run automatically but haven't yet.

 #### Branch Protection:
-NOTE: Branch protection only works for Github team or enterprise installations
+NOTE: Branch protection only works for Github team or enterprise installations, OR Public repos

 #### CODEOWNERS